Psy-Fer/interARTIC/docs/installation.md

 * For Windows: Type “cmd” into your search bar in the Start menu, then hit Enter.
 * For Linux: Enter the keyboard shortcut: Ctrl+Alt+T.

-If these instructions don't work on your operating system, enter "how to open cmd line on <your operating system and software version>" into your favourite search engine.
+If these instructions don't work on your operating system, google how to open command line on your operating system and software version.

 ## Installing Python and pip

-In order to use InterARTIC, you’ll need Python and its package manager pip installed on your system.
+In order to use interARTIC, you’ll need Python and its package manager pip installed on your system.

 Check if they're already installed by entering the following into your command prompt: